privacybydesign/irma-documentation/docs/irma-server.md

 In session requests, the server can be asked to pass a [client return url](session-requests.md#client-return-url) to the IRMA app, which the app will open after completing the session for sessions that involve only one device.
 This feature is always enabled.

+### Session lifetime

+When a session is [started by the requestor](#starting-a-session), users have a limited amount of time to perform the session in their IRMA app.
+These lifetime constraints can be configured.

+By default, users have the maximum session lifetime to start the session in their IRMA app after it is started on the server.
+By default, this is set to 15 minutes.
+This global setting holds for all sessions on this server and can be changed in the configuration (see below).
+Per session, a custom timeout value can be chosen using the `timeout` option in the [extended session request](session-requests.md#extra-parameters).

+After a session is started by the user in the IRMA app, it has another full period of the maximum session lifetime to complete the session in their app.
+As mentioned above, this is 15 minutes by default.
+This part of the session lifetime is *not* affected by the `timeout` setting of the extended session request.
+The maximum session lifetime can be configured using the global `max_session_lifetime` option in the server configuration.

+When the user completes the session, the requestor has a limited amount of time to retrieve the session result from the server.
+By default, the lifetime of the session result on the server is 5 minutes.
+The session result lifetime can be configured using the global `session_result_lifetime` option in the server configuration.

+More information on how to configure global options for your server can be found [above](#configuring).

 ### Augmented client return urls

 The server can be configured to [augment the client return url](session-requests.md#augmenting-the-client-return-url) when requested.
 In order to enable this feature, the `augment_client_return_url` setting needs to be set to `true`.